-- Death Benefits – If an employee dies because of a work-related injury, their dependents are eligible for Worker’s compensation benefits.
+- Death Benefits – If an employee dies because of a work-related injury, their dependents are eligible for worker’s compensation benefits.
 This includes funeral expenses

 - Dependents include legal spouses and natural children.

-If the injury renders a worker totally and permanently disable from any job, they may be eligible for payments for the rest of their life.
+If the injury renders a worker totally and permanently disabled from any job, they may be eligible for payments for the rest of their life.
 These payments may come from the carrier alone, or from the State of New Jersey Second Injury Fund.